redis/jedis/docs/jedis5-breaking.md

-# Jedis 4 to Jedis 5 Breaking Changes
+# Jedis 5 Breaking Changes

 - `StreamConsumersInfo` has been renamed to `StreamConsumerInfo`.